Brenntron/dotfiles/extras/disgorge/disgorge.md

 ## System
-This is a system between hurl and disgorge.
+This is a system including hurl and disgorge.
+The hurl system installs a tar file onto the target system, and kicks off the disgorge system.
+The disgorge system expands the tar file and sets up the application, optionally re-tarring the app to deliver to OPS to use as their input to build the FreeBSD package.

 ### Hurl
 The hurl part is a ruby script which runs on the local development environment, such as a laptop.